 Oath Keepers Board of Directors

-Stewart is the founder and President of Oath Keepers.
+Stewart is the Founder and National President of Oath Keepers.
 He was born in Fresno, CA and comes from a family of hard working migrant farm workers (of Mexican and Apache Indian decent) on his mother’s side, and hard working Midwest farmers, horsemen, and GM auto workers on his father’s side.
 Both sides of his family have a long tradition of military service.
 During WWII his Grandfather on his mother’s side was a B-17 ball turret belly gunner, and his Grandfather on his father’s side of the family served as an Army infantryman in the Battle of the Bulge.
-Nearly all of his uncles on both sides of the family served in the Army or Marine Corps during WWII, Korea, and Vietnam, and his father served as a Marine.
+Nearly all of his uncles on both sides of the family served in the Army or Marine Corps during WWII, Korea, and Vietnam, and his father served in the Marine Corps.

-Following the family tradition, Stewart joined the Army straight out of high school at age eighteen, attending Basic, AIT and Jump School at Ft.
+Following the family tradition, Stewart joined the U.S. Army straight out of high school at age eighteen, attending Basic, AIT and Jump School at Ft.
 Benning, GA and then serving as a paratrooper (11B1P Airborne Infantry) stationed first at Ft.
 Bragg, NC and then at Ft.
-Lewis, WA, where he served in a long range Airborne scout company for the 9th Infantry Division until disabled in a rough terrain parachuting accident during a night jump. (jump #36!)
+Lewis, WA, where he served in a long range Airborne scout company for the 9th Infantry Division (Co.
+E 60th Infantry, 9th ID Scouts (Airborne) until disabled in a rough terrain parachuting accident during a night jump (jump #36!).
+The unit was thereafter re-designated as E Co.
+(LRSC) 109th MI Bn.
+(CEWI).

 After the Army, Stewart graduated Summa Cum Laude from the University of Nevada, Las Vegas, where his honor thesis focused on the political theory of James Madison.
-While attending UNLV, Stewart taught rape prevention and street crime survival as a volunteer instructor for the UNLV Jean Nidetch Women’s Center.
-He also worked as a professional sculptor and as a Nevada State certified concealed carry firearms instructor.
+While attending UNLV, Stewart taught rape prevention and street crime survival as a volunteer instructor for the UNLV Jean Nidetch Women’s Center (Stewart has trained in Gracie Jiu Jitsu (to blue belt under Royce Gracie) and then with MMA fighter John Lewis (Brazilian Jiu Jitsu), Jeet Kun Do, Western Boxing (Berry’s Boxing, Las Vegas, NV), Villabrille-Largusa Kali with Lindsey Largusa, and military combatives.
+He has also trained in firearms at Suarez International, Gunsite Ranch, Front Sight, Thunder Ranch, King 33 (simunitions force-on-force), On-Point Tactical, and others.
+He also worked as a Nevada State certified concealed carry firearms instructor and a professional sculptor.
 After college he worked on Rep. Ron Paul’s (R, TX) DC staff.

 Stewart graduated from Yale Law School in 2004, where his paper “Solving the Puzzle of Enemy Combatant Status” won Yale’s Judge William E. Miller Prize for best paper on the Bill of Rights.
-He assisted teaching U.S. military history at Yale’s History Department, was a Yale Research Scholar, and is now writing a book on the dangers of applying the laws of war to the American people (with partial support from a modest but gracious grant from Yale Law School).
+He taught rape prevention and self defense to the Yale Law Women student group, and also founded a student shooting club called “the Yale Law Gunners.”
+He assisted teaching U.S. military history at Yale’s History Department, was a Yale Research Scholar, and is now writing a book on the dangers of applying the laws of war to the American people (with initial partial support from a modest but gracious grant from Yale Law School).
 After law school he clerked for the Arizona Supreme Court and then served as a small town Montana criminal defense (including contract public defender) and general practice lawyer.
-He has served in a pro bono capacity on several gun rights cases before federal Courts of Appeal and the United States Supreme Court.
+He served in a pro bono capacity on several gun rights cases before federal Courts of Appeal and the United States Supreme Court.
 While practicing law in Montana, he also served as a volunteer fire-fighter ( practicing what he preaches).

 Stewart was invited to speak at Stanford University on unlawful enemy combatant status, and teaches classes on the Constitution and Bill of Rights.
-Stewart currently writes articles on the Bill of Rights for S.W.A.T.
-Magazine, and has written for The Warrior, the journal of Gerry Spence’s Trial Lawyer’s College; for www.moreliberty.org; and for Jews for the Preservation of Firearms Ownership (JPFO), and for his own Dirt Rhodes Scholar blog where he was an outspoken critic of Bush Administration violations of the Constitution (www.stewart-rhodes.blogspot.com).
+Stewart has written articles on the Bill of Rights for S.W.A.T.
+Magazine; for The Warrior, the journal of Gerry Spence’s Trial Lawyer’s College; for www.moreliberty.org; for Jews for the Preservation of Firearms Ownership (JPFO); and for his own Dirt Rhodes Scholar blog where he was an outspoken critic of the Bush Administration’s many violations of the Constitution (www.stewart-rhodes.blogspot.com).

 After founding Oath Keepers, Stewart has appeared on dozens of nationally syndicated radio shows, on scores of local radio shows across the country, and has appeared on MSNBC’s Hardball with Chris Matthews, on Fox News’ The Factor with Bill O’Reilly, and on CNN Special Reports.

-Honorary Member of the National Board of Directors for Oath Keepers
+Honorary Eternal Member of the National Board of Directors for Oath Keepers

-Major McTyeire is a life member of the Special Forces Association, and has also been a member of American Mensa for 35 years.
-His degrees are all oriented to History, Military History, Archaeology and Anthropology, and he enjoys writing about anything in related fields: from paleoanthropology on to general Scottish history, and specific military engagements throughout history.
-He has produced research work on battles from Kadesh to Culloden, as well as the US Revolution.
+Major McTyeire was a life member of the Special Forces Association, and was also a member of American Mensa for 35 years.
+His degrees were all oriented to History, Military History, Archaeology and Anthropology, and he enjoys writing about anything in related fields: from paleoanthropology on to general Scottish history, and specific military engagements throughout history.
+He produced research work on battles from Kadesh to Culloden, as well as the US Revolution.
 After retirement from Special Forces, Rex did security consulting and contract work in Azerbaijan, Romania and Turkey, and became very active in the Scottish Independence Movement.

 Rex was the first American elected to the Scottish Independence Convention, and continued to actively support the voice of the people and freedom in Scotland.
-He works for the resident choice on the issue of Independence of the Scottish Nation, and a final end to Monarchy.
-He has been writing military history and general Scottish History on line for about 15 years, while blogging and running message boards in support of Scotland’s voice and options to her own future for 10 years.
-Rex brings to Oath Keepers a solemn commitment to the US Constitution, and avidly supports the rights and voice of all people everywhere.
+He worked for the resident choice on the issue of Independence of the Scottish Nation, and a final end to Monarchy.
+He wrote military history and general Scottish History on line for about 15 years, while blogging and running message boards in support of Scotland’s voice and options to her own future for 10 years.
+Rex brought to Oath Keepers a solemn commitment to the US Constitution, and avidly supported the rights and voice of all people everywhere.

 Sheriff Richard Mack, Former Sheriff of Graham County, Arizona